cgeneske/CyberArkEPMLCDLifecycle/README.md

 - `$OnboardingSafeMac`
     - The CyberArk Safe name that Mac LCD accounts will be on-boarded into.
 - `$LCDPlatformSearchRegex`
     - Regular expression for determining which accounts, as assigned to the regex matched LCD-derived platforms, should be considered "in scope" for making off-boarding determinations.
-Used in more advanced setups that require silo'd scopes, for running multiple script processes against different EPM sets (each associated with a different DNS domain).
+Used in more advanced setups that require silo'd scopes, for running multiple script processes against different EPM sets (See section [Advanced Domain Name EPM Set Targeting and Process Scoping](#advanced-domain-name-epm-set-targeting-and-process-scoping)).
 In most situations the default value of ".*" will be sufficient.
 - `$SafeSearchList`
     - List of CyberArk Safes which will be searched for existing LCD accounts in PAM, when determining lifecycle candidates.
 May be left empty (i.e. "") to search all safes.
 NOTE: The PAM API user's permissions will also dictate which Safes can and will be searched!
 - `$EPMSetIDs`